chousemath/accident_scenarios/README.md

 * Glass breakage detectors usually use a microphone which measures any noise or vibrations coming from the vehicle's glass surfaces (narrowband microphones tuned to frequencies typical of glass shattering)
 * Airbag deployment emits a high-decibal acoustic event
 * In the case of an accident, the smartphone experiences the same acceleration force experienced by the occupants of the vehicle, because smartphones are frequently carried in a pocket attached to the occupants
-* When a smartphone is dropped inside a vehicle, it experiences approximately 2G's on the y/z axes, and 3G's on the x-axis before it comes to rest [*](https://drive.google.com/file/d/1DYU_4OLVB49VQrmpePN6T9Jg_qmxFNcf/view?usp=sharing)
-* A sudden stop generates approximately 1G [*](https://drive.google.com/file/d/1DYU_4OLVB49VQrmpePN6T9Jg_qmxFNcf/view?usp=sharing)